icanjs/auth-component/readme.md

 ## Form

-As of version `5.0`, and as part of the refactor to use [react-form](https://github.com/tannerlinsley/react-form), it's now possible to easily create your own form.
-The `Form` element is a wrapper for the react-form component by the same name.
+As of version `5.0`, and as part of the refactor to use [react-form](https://github.com/tannerlinsley/react-form), you can easily create your own auth form.
+The `Form` element is a wrapper for the react-form component by the same name, but adds asynchronous validation support and automatic server response error handling.
 Check out the [React-Form API docs](https://github.com/tannerlinsley/react-form#-form-) to see additional properties and functions that are available.
 Below is an annotated example of how to make a custom form.

 ```jsx
 import React from 'react';